Home Owner Grant

 If an eligible owner is unable to apply another individual may sign the Home Owner Grant on their behalf but they must identify themselves as the agent of the owner by providing their name and contact telephone number of the form.

-Property taxes for co-ops are based on their tax rate and your unit share of the co-op itself.
+Property taxes for housing co-operatives ("co-ops") are based on the applicable tax rate and your unit share of the co-op itself.
 If you own a share in a co-op, you may be eligible to claim the Home Owner Grant to reduce the property taxes you pay.

 Eligible for the Low Income Supplement?